 This trust will be further tested with the election of Donald Trump, who has referred to climate change as “made up”, included withdrawing US commitments of climate finance in his “First 100 days” plan, and has indicated a desire to revive the waning coal industry.
 None of that is good news for global climate change or increasing the level of trust of the US to take sufficient action.
-Trump has even suggested that he may withdraw US participation from the Paris Agreement by pulling out of the UNFCCC treaty altogether.
+As Trump-Pruitt-Tillerson withdrew the US from participation in the Paris Agreement this mistrust has proven appropriate.

 Teach well, it matters.

 *This data comes from the 2016 PACJA member survey of civil society actors throughout the continent.
 Data was collected from a random sample of current PACJA members in March and April of 2016.
 Respondents represent 36 countries.

 This is entry is drawn from a larger report written with Mithika Mwende, Secretary General of PACJA.
 Contact the author, Todd Beer, with interest in the more complete report.